Integralist/integralist.co.uk/content/posts/git-internals.md

 1. blob
 1. tag

+> [!NOTE]
-> Note: we'll primarily be covering the first three object types.
+> we'll primarily be covering the first three object types.

 Since we committed a single file into git there has been a few new files and directories created: